-If you don’t have Hyatt points or Chase Ultimate Rewards points, you can get 2 free nights at any Hyatt worldwide after spending $2,000 on purchases with the Chase Hyatt card within 3 months.
+If you don’t have Hyatt points or Chase Ultimate Rewards points, you can earn Hyatt points with card_name.

-You could also get 100,000 Chase Ultimate Rewards points after spending $4,000 on purchases with the Chase Sapphire Reserve within 3 months.
-The Chase Sapphire Reserve has an annual fee of $450 so it might not be the best card for everyone.
+The bonus from the card_name covers two nights.
+The Chase Sapphire Reserve has an annual fee of $550 so it might not be the best card for everyone.

-For an $95 annual fee that’s waived the first year, you could get 50,000 Chase Ultimate Rewards points from the Chase Sapphire Preferred after spending $4,000 in the first 3 months.
+You could earn 60,000 Chase Ultimate Rewards points from the card_name after spending $4,000 on purchases in the first 3 months.

 Although Hyatt is my first love, the Conrad Maldives Rangali Island is pretty appealing.

 At the Conrad Maldives Rangali Island, you could pay $2,800 a night or 95,000 Hilton points.
 One of the benefits of using points to stay at Hilton hotels is the 5th-night free offer.
 You only pay for four nights of your five-night point stay.

 If you have a Hilton American Express card like the card_name, card_name, Hilton Honors American Express Aspire Card, and Hilton Honors American Express Surpass® Card, you can get the 4th-night free.
 So you only pay for three nights and you get the fourth night free.

 If you’re a Hilton Gold or Diamond member you get: